 There are various types of braces available to choose from.
-Read below to find out the various types available today but make sure to talk to one of our orthodontic professional to find out which braces are the right fit for you.
+Read below to find out the various types that Dr. Dixon uses.
 Call or make an appointment today for a consultation.

 The type of braces you get depends on a number of factors:

-Invisalign is a solution for patients who are not in need of severe orthodontic treatment and is not a solution for everyone.
+Clear Aligners is a solution for patients who are not in need of severe orthodontic treatment and is not a solution for everyone.
 In some cases, patients may require additional treatment if they have more dental malocclusions.
+Clear Aligners are for cases that can be treated in 6Months or less.
+They are a good option for anterior esthetics.
 Please schedule a consultation today if you want to find out if you are a candidate for Invisalign.

 Metal brackets are made of metal brackets along with an elastic rubber band called a ligature to hold the wire onto the bracket.
 These types of braces are very strong and can withstand most types of treatment.
-They also tend to be the most inexpensive and can treat the most severe cases.
-Metal braces also tend to have the least amount of treatment time when compared with other orthodontic solutions.
+They can treat the more severe cases.

 With Lingual Braces, the brackets are placed behind the teeth and are virtually invisible to others and are most commonly made of metal.